-Early learning and childcare practitioners look after and educate children from six weeks to five years of age.
+Early years practitioners look after and educate children from six weeks to five years of age.
 Occasionally they look after children between five and eight years old.

 They may also be known as nursery workers, early years workers or practitioners or child development officers.

 planning and supervising learning and play according to the early years curriculum